 Special Education Program

 The special education minor prepares teacher education candidates to earn a Cross-Categorical Special Education Certification (#801).
 Teacher candidates choose an emphasis area within the fields of Cognitive Disabilities (CD), Emotional Behavior Disorders (EBD), or Specific Learning Disabilities (SLD).
 Certification courses generally follow a fall-only or spring-only course delivery model at the undergraduate level.
 Candidates may choose between two developmental ranges: middle childhood-early adolescence (MC-EA) (ages 6-13 years) or early adolescence-adolescence (EA-A) (ages 11-21 years).
-Early childhood-adolescence (EC-A) candidates may choose to complete the special education certification at the EA-A developmental range.
 All candidates must apply for admission to the special education minor separately from other teacher education programs.

 The special education minor is comprised of the following program tracks: